licensezero/guide.licensezero.com/index.md

 This kind of complexity shows up even in existing open software projects that don't use any License Zero licenses, with mixes of GPL, BSD, MIT, LGPL, and other licenses.

 The good news is that tools like the [license zero command line interface](#command-line-interface) can traverse even complex license graphs automatically, compile a list of every [identifier](#identifiers) mentioned in metadata, and compare those results against the licenses and waivers that the user already has.
 The License Zero command line interface merely evolves, and specializes, [existing tools for analyzing open source license graphs](https://www.npmjs.com/package/licensee).

-## <a id="complementary-approaches">Complementary Approaches</a>

-License Zero isn't the only way to financially support your work on open software, and it strives for maximum compatibility with other methods.

-- Ask people and companies for money, and hope they give it to you.
-Set up a payment link in your `README` file.
-Set yourself up on [Patreon](https://www.patreon.com).
-Form a foundation and solicit donations.

-- Sell books, stickers, shirts, and other physical goods with your project's name or logo.

-- Sell or exchange the right to put company advertising, branding, or support acknowledgments in your project's documentation, on your project's website or social media accounts, or even in your software itself.

-- Give paying customers early access to your work ahead of its release as open source, some time later.

-- Require others to support you financially in order to use a trademark to identify themselves as providers of related products or services.
-Trademark licensing for service providers is often coupled with advertising, in the form of a listing among service providers on the project's website.

-- Charge companies, conferences, or other venues to train others in the use of your project, in person or remotely.

-- Charge for access to and use of your time to assist users in using your work.

-- Apply to grant-making institutions and government entities for financial support, if it aligns with their objectives.

-- Charge others to install, configure, and run your project on their behalf.

-- Charge others to integrate your work into their applications or services.

-- Charge others for work they would like to do, such as bug fixes, feature adds, and other changes.

-- Sell proprietary software relating to or enhancing your open project.
-For example, many open source database companies license proprietary optimizations, monitoring tools, and replication features.